Targeted and Intensive Positive Behavior Interventions & Supports

 0.25 USBE Credits

-To earn this 0.25 credit badge you will submit one of the evidence items from the list below to demonstrate your proficiency in implementing tier 2 and tier 3 positive behavior interventions and supports.
+To earn this 0.25 credit microcredential you will submit one of the evidence items from the list below to demonstrate your proficiency in implementing tier 2 and tier 3 positive behavior interventions and supports.
 Your evidence should demonstrate your understanding of the critical components of interventions, and successful implementation and evaluation of the impact of those interventions.
 You will also complete a short reflection.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.